ccallawa/alyvix_doc/test_case_building/designer_options.rst

    * FM:  It's not clear what's the (operational) difference between a Button, Box and Window.
      We'll need to explain it.  **A:  Box resizable one direction, window another.
 Try it out.**
+   * FM:  What is the black box in the middle of a box or window
+   * FM:  Can you autodetect buttons, boxes and windows?
+Right click doesn't work for me.
+   * FM:  Once you've detected a window, what actions make sense to do, move it?

 .. _alyvix_designer_options_components_text: